 Animal Humane Society Veterinary Centers offer high-quality, low-cost services with fees on a sliding scale based on income.
-Review our sliding fee scale for eligibility and a complete list of prices.
+Review our sliding fee scale for eligibility and service prices.

 What to expect